 Commissioner Mairose moved and Commissioner Rasmussen seconded to hire Andrea Hawk as a Jailer for Brule County at $14.08 (.50 less during probation) effective November 12, 2020.
 All members voted aye.
 Motion carried.

 Discussin was held on a lien placed on an individual, the property was transferred to a different owner and the lien was not found when the transfer occurred.
 Commissioner Rasmussen moved and Commissioner Dozark seconded to table a decision until more information could be obtained.
 All members voted aye.
 Motion carried.

 REPORTS & CORRESPONDENCE

-Commissioner Reinesch moved and Commissioner Nesladek seconded to approve the following payroll and claims.
+Commissioner Rasmussen moved and Commissioner Mairose seconded to approve the following bills and payroll.
 All members voted aye.
 Motion carried.

 ROAD & BRIDGE FUND

 Salaries: 12,111.27.
 FICA & Medicare: First Dakota Bank, 930.62.
 Retirement: SDRS, 726.69.
 Insurance Reimbursement: 277.05.
 Insurance: 1950.00.
 Chamberlain Ace Hardware, 48.69; CNA Surety, 77.04; Kimball City, 45.42; Midstate Communications, 165.87; VISA, 396.92.